aquasecurity/trivy/README.md

 And as many people know, it is difficult to select a `Clair` client because many clients are deprecated.

+Trivy is a stand-alone tool and can scan very fast.
+This means it's very easy to use in CI/CD.

 Finally, `Trivy` can also detect vulnerabilities in application dependent libraries such as Bundler, Composer, Pipenv, etc.

 ## vs Anchore Engine